hugollm/react-bootstrap/README.md

 * Write your react components with JSX.
 * Development server with hot module replacement for react components and styles.
 This means you will not be annoyed by a page refresh everytime you change something.
 * Write your styles in Sass.
 Keep the files close to your components.
+* You can write your imports relative to `src` directory.
+No need to have imports like `../../dir/lib`.
 * Source maps.
 You can find errors from browser without having to read bundle code.
 * Optimized build with uglify.
 * You can safely heavy cache your assets in production.
 The build command generates references with unique hashes.